Glazing your work

 What will we cover?

-This half-day course will cover the difference between stoneware and earthenware glazes and firing temperatures.
+This course will cover the difference between stoneware and earthenware glazes and firing temperatures.
 It will explain briefly the nature of a glaze and how to apply glazes.
 Following the workshop, glazed work will then be

 What will I achieve?